 Using a Course

 This option involves paying for access to a course designed to cover the content of the exam you want to take.
-The course might include prerecorded videos, written information, suggested reading, quizzes, tests etc.
+The course might include prerecorded videos, written information, suggested reading, quizzes, tests etc. For more information have a look at this list of organisations that provide online I/GCSE courses.

 Using Live Lessons